 Nextdoor is a social networking platform that allows neighbours to connect with each other and create shared communities.
 Available both via the web and its mobile app, Nextdoor allows neighbours to stay updated on local news, hiring baby or dog sitters, receiving crime alerts and many other things.

 Founded by a set of experienced entrepreneurs in 2008, the model has been proven to be a big success so far.
-Today, the platform is available in 11 countries across the globe while counting 27 million active monthly users.
-Plus, as of their most recent funding round, Nextdoor is being valued at $2.1 billion.
+Today, the platform is available in 12 countries across the globe while counting 60 million users.

 How Does Nextdoor Work?